Crabtree to Fox River Corridor Bikeway Feasibility Study

 I-90 Crossing adjacent to the CN Railroad Right of Way

 A project has been in development for several years on a plan to construct a path connecting the Prairie Stone Business Park to the Shoe Factory Road trail.
 A portion of the proposed path requires approvals from Canadian National Railway.
-Despite ongoing efforts by the Village, agreement with the railroad has not been reached.
-As such, the timing of when this work might occur is very uncertain.
+Until approvals are recieved, the timing of when this work might occur is very uncertain.
 The project is a joint effort among the Village, Hoffman Estates Park District, and the Forest Preserve District of Cook County.
 The scope is to provide a paved bicycle / pedestrian undercrossing of I-90 along the CN Railroad Right-of-Way to link the Shoe Factory Road path to the Prairie Stone Business Park.
 The work would also involve paving the section of earth / gravel path between the CN Railroad Right-of-Way and IL-59.
 A connection from the multi-use trail on the north side of Shoe Factory Road to the Prairie Stone Business Park Nature Trail System would be created.
 Please click here to view a general concept of the project.

-Central Road Bicycle Trail Project - The project would provide a bicycle trail on the north side of Central Road, along the frontage of the H90 property to connect Huntington Blvd and the Paul Douglas Trail to the new Pace Park-n-Ride coming in late 2017 and the Barrington Road path to be installed with the interchange work.
-Construction is likely several years away as preliminary engineering needs to be completed and grant funding is necessary in order to build the path.
+Central Road Bicycle Trail Project - The project would provide a bicycle trail on the north side of Central Road, along the frontage of the H90 property to connect Huntington Blvd and the Paul Douglas Trail to the new Pace Park-n-Ride coming in late 2017 and to the Barrington Road path to be installed with the interchange work.
+The Village partnered with Cook County to complete the Phase I engineering for the new Central Road path.
 Please click here to view a project map.